grafana/agent/docs/sources/flow/config-language/syntax.md

 # Syntax

-The River syntax is designed to be easy to read and write.
-Essentially, there are just two high-level elements to it: _Attributes_ and _Blocks_.
+The River syntax is easy to read and write.
+It has only two high-level elements, _Attributes_ and _Blocks_.

 River is a _declarative_ language used to build programmable pipelines.
-As such, the ordering of blocks and attributes within the River configuration file isn't important.
+The order of blocks and attributes within the River configuration file isn't important.
 The language considers all direct and indirect dependencies between elements to determine their relationships.

 ## Comments

-River configuration files support single-line `//` as well as block `/* */` comments.
+River configuration files support single-line `//` and block `/* */` comments.

 ## Identifiers